 Pelvic Inflammatory Disease (PID) is a serious infection in the (uterus, fallopian tubes and ovaries of a female.
 PID can be sexually transmitted or naturally occurring.
 It can lead to infertility in women or life-threatening complications.

 Syphilis is a bacterial infection, that left untreated will progress with increasingly serious symptoms.
-A person can get syphilis from another person if the mucous membrane found inside the vagina, urethra and anus or a cut/abrasion come into contact with an infected lesions.
+A person can get syphilis from another person if the mucous membrane found inside the vagina, urethra, and anus or a cut/abrasion come into contact with an infected lesion.
 Testing for syphilis can include a blood test or a culture test.
 Syphilis is curable with antibiotics.